bijaymunda181/aws-prep/aws-senario-based-questions.md

 | VPC Gateway Endpoint | No                 | Private access to S3 and DynamoDB only       |

 ## 2. Your private subnet instance needs to download updates.
 What will you use?
+I will use NAT Gateway because NAT Gateway allow instance in a private to communicate with the internet.